psyonicinc/fdcan-abh-converter-firmware/docs/FDCAN-ABH-CONVERTER-ICD.md

 - Complementary ID used for all DARTT messages
 - Module number must be unique on the CAN bus
 - Valid range: 0x01 - 0x7FE

+If the MODULE_NUMBER is re-assigned, the corresponding complementary CAN ID will be recalculated on initialization/reset, and that ID will be used for all DARTT messaging with the interface device.

 #### 4.1.3 DARTT Protocol